SchedMD/slurm/intel-gaudi/README.md

 * Intel GAUDI container runtime for docker with the proper /etc/docker/daemon.json configuration
 * Intel GAUDI cards External networking ports to be up (Relevant for scale out test, so if not configured on the first node, configure it as well)

- The second node will be automatically installed using the `hlctl` CLI.
 ```sh
 # User can ovveride the default test image with TEST_CONTAINER_IMAGE=<TEST IMAGE PATH>
 make test-16-card SECOND_NODE=[second node name]